Jefferson Mena

-Jefferson Mena Palacios (born June 15, 1989) is a Colombian footballer who currently plays as a centre back.
+Jefferson Mena Palacios (born June 15, 1989) is a Colombian footballer who currently plays as a centre back for Colombian club Atlético Bucaramanga.

 Club career

 Independiente Medellín

 Mena played for Independiente Medellín from 2011 to 2015.

 New York City FC

 On July 14, 2015, Mena signed for New York City FC.
 On July 26, Mena made his debut for the club coming on in the 15th minute for an injured Chris Wingert against Orlando City.

 Mena scored his first goal for New York City on 23 September 2016, in a 4–1 win over Chicago Fire.

 Barcelona S.C.

 On 5 January 2017, it was announced that Mena would join Ecuadorian Serie A team Barcelona S.C. on a one-year loan, with the option to buy.

 Aldosivi

 In July 2018, after being released by New York City FC, Mena signed for Superliga Argentina team Aldosivi.

+Personal life

+Mena is the brother of the professional footballers Yair and Yorleys Mena.